Amazon Best Seller Five Years In a Row*!

 - Your way of doing things is usually the best way?

-- Do you usually feel uneasy letting things play out by themselves?
+- It’s too risky to let things play out by themselves?

 - Perfection is an admirable goal?